enterstudio/Glitch-Community/README.md

 - similar to editor reduces switching cost
 - more maintainable views
 - unit testable
-- can render views based on user LS values
+- can render views based on user LS values more conveniently